Tell us more about how we can help you develop strategies to best leverage Platform Equinix.Get in Touch

 Equinix deploys cold aisle containment infrastructure to support higher power density installations in our sites.
 Cold aisle containment uses a physical barrier to reduce the mixing of cold supply air and hot exhaust air in data center aisles.
 This delivers lower energy consumption and more efficient cooling.
 Cold aisle containment is an effective energy efficient solution for today’s higher power density infrastructure architectures.

 Equinix is committed to pursuing Leadership in Energy and Environmental Design (LEED) certification for all of its facilities.
 All new IBX data centers are evaluated for LEED certification during the design and construction process.
-Currently, our Global Corporate Headquarters in the Silicon Valley, SY3 Sydney, and HK2-II Hong Kong IBX data centers are LEED Gold certified, while our LA4 Los Angeles, DA2 Dallas, and DC6 Washington, DC IBX data centers are LEED Silver certified.
+Currently, our Global Corporate Headquarters in the Silicon Valley, SY3 Sydney, and HK2-II Hong Kong IBX data centers are LEED Gold certified, while our NY5 New York, LA4 Los Angeles, DA2 Dallas, and DC6 Washington, DC IBX data centers are LEED Silver certified.
 In addition, our SV2 and SV5 Silicon Valley and DC10 Washington, DC IBX data centers are LEED Certified.

 ENERGY STAR Certification